Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Convento / Monasterio

-The Convent of Santa Clara de Llerena is a cloistered convent/monastery located in Llerena, province of Badajoz, and is the only one of the former convents of the city that is preserved as such and maintains its religious function.
-The local tourist office identifies it as "Convent and Church of Santa Clara", occupied since its origin by nuns of the Order of St. Francis and St. Clare.
-Its foundation dates back to the early 16th century; tradition and local tourist sources attribute it to Doña Isabel Delgado, widow of Don Rodrigo Porrado, commander of the Order of Santiago.
-Consequently, the complex belongs to the first Renaissance of Extremadura, with a classicist facade according to the local tourist description.
-Among the outstanding patrimonial elements are the porticoed cloister, the church with a single nave, the vault with fresco paintings from the 16th century and one of its most famous pieces: the carving of San Jerónimo Penitente by Martínez Montañés.
-Also mentioned is a museumized lower choir, with liturgical pieces and objects related to the religious community.
-The convent is part of the conventual heritage that explains the historical character of Llerena as a city linked to religious life and the Order of Santiago.
-In addition to its artistic and devotional interest, it preserves a continuity of use that is rare in the historical monastic architecture of Extremadura.
+The Convent of Santa Clara in Llerena is a cloistered convent/monastery located in Llerena, in the province of Badajoz, and is the only one of the city’s former convents that has been preserved as such and continues to serve a religious function.
+The local tourist office refers to it as the “Convent and Church of Santa Clara,” which has been occupied since its founding by nuns of the Order of St. Francis and St. Clare.
+It was founded in the early 16th century; local tradition and tourist sources attribute its founding to Doña Isabel Delgado, widow of Don Rodrigo Porrado, commander of the Order of Santiago.
+Consequently, the complex belongs to the early Extremaduran Renaissance style, featuring a classicist façade according to the local tourist description.
+Notable heritage features include the porticoed cloister, the single-nave church, the vault with 16th-century frescoes, and one of its best-known pieces: the carving of Saint Jerome the Penitent by Martínez Montañés.
+Also mentioned is a lower choir that has been converted into a museum, featuring liturgical pieces and objects linked to the religious community.
+The convent is part of the monastic heritage that illustrates Llerena’s historical character as a city linked to religious life and the Order of Santiago.
+In addition to its artistic and devotional significance, it has maintained a continuity of use that is rare in the historical monastic architecture of Extremadura.

 Ver detalle →